Jalen James

-Jalen James (born May 10, 2000) is an American professional soccer player who plays as a winger for Chattanooga FC in MLS Next Pro.
+Jalen James (born May 10, 2000) is an American professional soccer player who plays as a winger.

 Career

 Youth, College & Amateur

 James attended Lone Star High School.
 While at high school he earned attended multiple US Youth Soccer Association Olympic Development Program camps and won a pair of USYSA State Cup championships.
 He joined the FC Dallas academy in 2014, where he played until 2018.

 In 2018, James attended Campbell University in 2018, where after redshirting his freshman season he went on to make 60 appearances for the Fighting Camels, scoring 20 goals and tallying eight assists.
 During his college career, James garnered all-region honors from United Soccer Coaches and all-conference honors from the Big South.

 During his summers in college, James played at the semi-professional level.
 In 2019, he made eight appearances for National Premier Soccer League side Denton Diablos, scoring four goals.
 2021 saw him play in the USL League Two with Mississippi Brilla, scoring five goals in 11 games and been named to the 2021 League Two Top Prospects list and the Central Conference Team of the Year.
 In 2022, James remained in the USL League Two with Tormenta FC 2, scoring a single goal for the team in 11 appearances.